RickOwri/projects-cv/README.md

 # projects-cv

-Certainly, here's a README template for your portfolio repository:

 # My Portfolio

 Welcome to my portfolio repository!
 This repository is a collection of projects that demonstrate my abilities in various programming stacks.
 Please feel free to explore and see the code in action.